actionhero/ah-stats-plugin/README.md

-# ah-state-plugin
+# ah-stats-plugin
-(These methods were removed from the actionHero core for v12, on September 12th, 2015)
+*These methods were removed from the actionHero core for v12, on September 12th, 2015*

 This plugin creates methods for you to store arbitrary statistics about your server.
 These stats are stored in Redis, and are shared throughout the cluster.